World’s End estate

 [email protected]

 Community Champions Community Champions are neighbourhood-based volunteers who work in the community to promote health and well-being.
 They are led by professionally trained project leads in community settings.
-They run health campaigns, community fund days and weekly activities and link residents with local services.
+They run health campaigns, community fun days and weekly activities and link residents with local services.

-7 World’s End Place SW10 0DR
+Chelsea Theatre, 7 World’s End Place, SW10 0DR

 [email protected]